Festival & Events Tours in Germany

 Beer or Bust

-Debbi, traveled in September
+Sasha, traveled in October

 The premier festivals of Germany await with tent reservations at Munich's Oktoberfest and Stuttgart's Volksfest.
 The Senator Hotel Munich provides convenient lodging near the grounds, with beer and dinner vouchers included for joining millions of revelers at both legendary events.